crukci-bioinformatics/ampliconseq/README.md

 ### <a name="reference_genome_fasta">Reference genome sequence FASTA file</a>

-The reference genome FASTA file using in aligning the sequence data to generate the BAM files, the primary input to the pipeline, needs to be specified using with the `referenceGenomeFasta` parameter.
+The primary inputs to the pipeline are BAM files containing alignments for sequence reads mapped to a reference genome.
+The reference genome sequence FASTA file used in the alignment process must be specified using the `referenceGenomeFasta` parameter.
 This FASTA file needs to be indexed, e.g. using `samtools faidx`, and have an accompanying sequence dictionary that can be created with `samtools dict` or the GATK/Picard CreateSequenceDictionary tool.

 ### <a name="ensembl_vep_cache">Ensembl Variant Effect Predictor (VEP) cache</a>

 The pipeline can annotate variants using Ensembl VEP.
-It runs VEP in offline mode using a pre-downloaded annotation cache.
+It runs VEP in an offline mode using a pre-downloaded annotation cache.
 The cache for a particular species and genome assembly can be downloaded using a single step supplementary workflow (`download_vep_cache`) as shown below: